-Post-retirement mortality rates are based on the 2019 Public Retirees of Hawaii mortality table with adjustments based on generational projections of the BB projection table for 2019 and full generational projections in future years.
+Post-retirement mortality rates are based on the 2022 Public Retirees of Hawaii mortality table with full generational projections in future years.
 Pre-retirement mortality rates are based on multiples of the Pub-2010 mortality table based on the occupation of the member.